Leica CL vs Sony A7R III

 |ISO 100-50000||ISO 100-32000 (50-102400)|

 |3.0" LCD, 1040k dots||3.0" LCD, 1440k dots|

 |10 shutter flaps per second||10 shutter flaps per second|

 |220 shots per battery charge||650 shots per battery charge|

 |131 x 78 x 45 mm, 403 g||127 x 96 x 74 mm, 650 g|

 Going beyond this snapshot of core features and characteristics, what are the differences between the Leica CL (Typ 7323) and the Sony Alpha A7R III?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Leica CL vs Sony A7R III

 An illustration of the physical size and weight of the Leica CL and the Sony A7R III is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the CL – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R III is notably larger (19 percent) than the Leica CL.
 Moreover, the A7R III is substantially heavier (61 percent) than the CL.
 It is noteworthy in this context that the A7R III is splash and dust-proof, while the CL does not feature any corresponding weather-sealing.